 #2.
 Soften Your Water

 We’ve written before about the problems with hard water, so we’ll be brief here and say that it’s not good for your plumbing.
 If your home has hard water, the buildup of minerals like calcium and magnesium tends to result in low water pressure over time.
 Installing a water softener can provide you with many benefits, one of them being an increase in water pressure.
+Need assistance with a plumbing project in Downers Grove or other areas?
+We offer 24 hour plumbing repair services for small to large homes in the area.

 #3.
 Inspect Your Showerhead